Ormek/The-River/README.md

 ### The Visibility of Problems

-In traditional, modulized code, problems often manifest far from their source.
+In traditional, modularized code, problems often manifest far from their source.
 A null pointer exception in one function might be caused by an improper initialization in a completely different part of the codebase.
 Tracing the issue requires mentally reconstructing the flow of data and control across many disconnected pieces.

 In river-based code, problems tend to manifest within the flow where they originate.
 If there's an issue in the user authentication flow, it will surface within that flow's logic.
-The problemw and its context are inherently visible, not scattered across distant functions.
+The problem and its context are inherently visible, not scattered across distant functions.

 Consider a typical user registration flow: